kartographia/gists/OSM/feature_polygons.md

 ### Filter polygons
-In our applications we filter the feature.polygons table
+In our applications we filter the feature.polygons table to just a handful of fields.
+Example:
 ```sql
 create table feature.osm_poly
 as